 Then he sighed and finished his sandwich.

-Alice unlocked the door of the Victorian building that housed the family law office and most of her family and went into the reception room.
-She dropped her purse on the table there, and said, “Hi, Dennis” to the couch.
+Alice unlocked the door of the Victorian building that housed the family law office and, above that, most of her family and went into the reception room.
+She dropped her purse on the table there, and said, “Hi, Dennis” to the ghost on the couch.

 They’re waiting for you in the office, Dennis said, the transparent argyle of his sweater barely discernable in the dim light.